skiby7/skiby7.github.io/_course/lesson-2.md

 # factorial(5) → 5 * factorial(4) → 5 * 4 * factorial(3) → ... → 5 * 4 * 3 * 2 * 1
 ```

+> 📓**Exercise:** write two functions to compute the fibonacci sequence, one using loops and one using recursion.